olcf/olcf-user-docs/software/profiling/Vampir.rst

 |

-When the server authentication window pops up, you will need to enter your ``USERID`` & the :ref:`Vampirserver password <vampserpw>` that was printed on the terminal screen.
+When the server authentication window pops up, you will need to enter your ``USERID`` & the :ref:`VampirServer password <vampserpw>` that was printed on the terminal screen.
 Once authenticated, you will be able to navigate through the filesystem to your **.otf2** files

 .. image:: /images/vampir_server_auth.png
    :align: left